Market research in the marketing plan

 Market research results can give you benchmarks against competitors.
 They can show you how previous activities drove a change in the measures.

-So, for each marketing activity, you can identify a potential ‘size of prize’.
-What’s the level of demand (sales) your activity will generate?
-You can then take this sales forecast and divide it by the cost of the activity to generate a return on investment target.
+So, for each marketing activity, you can identify a ‘size of prize’.
+What’s the level of demand (sales) the activity will generate?
+You can then take this forecast and divide it by the cost to create a return on investment target for each activity.

 This helps you work out if that activity is a profitable way to spend your marketing dollars.
-This is helpful when you put together a business case for external investors, or internal management.
+This is helpful when you put together a business case and a profit and loss for external investors, or internal management.

-Basing your marketing plan on direct feedback from customers means your activities are much more likely to drive sales.
+Basing your marketing plan on direct customer feedback means your activities are much more likely to drive sales.
 And, this helps build confidence in your plans.

-This is why demand measurement and forecasting is one of the most common uses of market research in the marketing plan.
+This is why demand measurement and forecasting is such a common way to use market research in the marketing plan.

 How will your brand get there - marketing mix and activities